Last week we talked about how to lose baby weight and the 4 keys to getting your body back.

 4. Depression, Anxiety & Irritability

-Depression, anxiety, and irritability are clues that you have an underlying hormone imbalance.
-This is exceedingly common for postpartum moms and is not something to take lightly.
-Postpartum depression, anxiety, and irritability may appear to be “new mom syndrome, but if the signs and symptoms are more intense and longer lasting, they may be linked to something more serious.
+Depression, anxiety, and irritability=clues you may be experiencing underlying hormone imbalance.
+While exceedingly common for postpartum moms, do not take this lightly.
+Postpartum depression, anxiety, and irritability may appear to be “new mom syndrome.
+But if the signs and symptoms are more intense and longer lasting, they may be linked to something more serious.

-While no one knows the exact reasons why some moms develop postpartum depression and others don’t, most healthcare practitioners attribute this depression, anxiety, and irritability to stress, physical changes, and hormonal changes that come after having a baby.
+No one knows the exact reasons why some moms develop postpartum depression and others don’t.
+Most healthcare practitioners attribute this depression, anxiety, and irritability to stress, physical changes, and hormonal changes that come after having a baby.
 After childbirth, women experience a big drop in estrogen and progesterone hormone levels.
 Thyroid levels also drop, which can lead to fatigue and depression.
 The hormone changes that occur postpartum are rapid, often accompanying physical changes like changes in blood pressure, immune system function, and metabolism.
-Additional research is being done on blood levels of a certain placental hormone that may be linked to postpartum depression, and while this research is relatively new, there is no denying that these hormones play a role not just in how you feel, but how your body functions and how easy or difficult it may be for you to lose baby weight.
+Additional research is being done on blood levels of a certain placental hormone that may be linked to postpartum depression.
+While this research is relatively new, no one denies that these hormones play a role not just in how you feel, but how your body functions and how easy or difficult it may be for you to lose baby weight.

 Want to learn more about balancing your hormones postpartum?